All Episodes

 And I'm sure you've watched it.

-We have a a montage here.
+We have a montage here.

-We have Craig Crawford of PMSNBC.
+We have Craig Crawford of PMS NBC.

 What?

-What do you you're you're you're you're talking to me, but you're not talking to me.
+You're talking to me, but you're not talking to me.

-I remember I don't watch TV with a sound up, so uh sometimes I'm weak on the pronunciation of names.
+I remember I don't watch TV with a sound up, so sometimes I'm weak on the pronunciation of names.

 But this is a montage on how the Iraq war caused the bridge collapse.

-Now, before we play it, I have to tell you, I I mean, four minutes after I heard the story, uh, for the real story, I went to these these fruitcake websites, move on.org, Democrat Underground, and I'm telling you, they were blaming being in Iraq.
+Now, before we play it, I have to tell you, I mean, four minutes after I heard the story, for the real story, I went to these fruitcake websites, moveon.org, Democrat Underground.

 All these presidential candidates are at one of these kook websites conventions in Chicago.